dgerabagi/data-curation-environment/prompt.md

 <file path="src/backend/services/file-tree.service.ts">
 // src/backend/services/file-tree.service.ts
-// Updated on: C26 (Add targeted logging) import * as vscode from "vscode";
+// Updated on: C135 (Fix _isSelectable for .gitignore)
+import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";